Cbyernus/SteamVR/Vulkan.md

 VK_FORMAT_R16G16B16A16_SFLOAT
 VK_FORMAT_A2R10G10B10_UINT_PACK32
 ```

+## Explicit Timing
+Vulkan applications can enable explicit timing mode by calling **IVRCompositor::SetExplicitTimingMode**.
+There are two purposes for SetExplicitTimingMode:
+1. To get a more accurate GPU timestamp for when the frame begins.
+2. (Optional) To avoid having WaitGetPoses access the Vulkan queue so that the queue can be accessed from another thread while WaitGetPoses is executing.

+More accurate GPU timestamp for the start of the frame is achieved by the application calling **IVRCompositor::SubmitExplicitTimingData** immediately before its first submission to the Vulkan queue for the frame.
+This is more accurate because normally this GPU timestamp is recorded during WaitGetPoses.
+In D3D11, WaitGetPoses queues a GPU timestamp write, but it does not actually get submitted to the GPU until the application performs it next flush.
+By using SubmitExplicitTimingData, the timestamp is recorded at the same place for Vulkan as it is for D3D11, resulting in a more accurate GPU time measurement for the frame.

+Avoiding WaitGetPoses accessing the Vulkan queue can be achieved using SetExplicitTimingMode as well.
+If this is desired, the application must call PostPresentHandoff itself prior to WaitGetPoses.
+If SetExplicitTimingMode is true and the application calls PostPresentHandoff, then WaitGetPoses is guaranteed not to access the queue.
+Note that PostPresentHandoff and SubmitExplicitTimingData will access the queue, so only WaitGetPoses becomes safe for accessing the queue from another thread.

 ## Example Code
 An example of using Vulkan with SteamVR on Windows/Linux can be found in the SDK [[https://github.com/ValveSoftware/openvr/tree/master/samples/hellovr_vulkan]].